BethanyG/python-lab/labs/lab2.md

 then we'll apply it to Turtle Graphics to draw complex pictures.

 * Start up IDLE the same way you did in Lab 1.
+* Remember to `import turtle` before you draw pictures.

 # Data Types